anime-skip/fake-streaming-service/README.md

 - GNU `make`
 - `docker`
-- Copy some video file to `./video.mp4` for the player to load
+- Copy some video file to `src/video.mp4` for the player to load
+- Run `make`

 ## Running Locally